Telefonica/opengateway-developers-website/catalog/devicestatus/samplecode_devicestatus.md

 Most likely, this API will be consumed in a backend flow, since it is the application owner not the end-user who wants to take advantage of its functionality.
 The authorization protocol used in Open Gateway for backend flows is the OIDC standard CIBA (Client-Initiated Backchannel Authentication).
 You can check the CAMARA documentation on this flow [here](https://github.com/camaraproject/IdentityAndConsentManagement/blob/release-0.1.0/documentation/CAMARA-API-access-and-user-consent.md#ciba-flow-backend-flow).

-First step is to instantiate the SIM Swap service class included in the corresponding SDK.
-By providing your app's credentials to the class constructor, it handles the CIBA authorization on its behalf.
-Providing the phone number as well, as an identifier of the line to be checked for SIM swaps, allows authorization to be 3-legged and enables end-user consent management, and will let your app to just effectively use the API in a single line of code below.

 #### Authorization